 Any combination of training and experience equivalent to:

 Graduation from high school.

-Must complete a basic police training course within one year of employment.
+Must complete a basic police training course within six months of employment.

 Must meet the Minimum Standards POST Law (TCA 38-112-106).